The goals of prevention in an older adult usually depend on the person’s health, level of function, and risk profile, as for the following:

 Frail people who have several advanced chronic diseases and who have become mostly dependent on others: Mainly preventing accidents and complications that could cause further loss of independence or death

 Exercise Exercise in Older Adults At least 75% of people over age 65 do not exercise at recommended levels despite the known health benefits of exercise including Longer survival Improved quality of life (for example, endurance... read more , including aerobic exercise, is still important.
 Weight lifting helps protect against muscle weakness, age-related loss of muscle tissue, and osteoporosis Osteoporosis Osteoporosis is a condition in which a decrease in the density of bones weakens the bones, making breaks (fractures) likely.
 Aging, estrogen deficiency, low vitamin D or calcium intake, and... read more by strengthening muscles and increasing bone density.
 Aerobic exercise increases endurance and may slightly lower the risk of some heart and blood vessel disorders.
+Increasing muscle strength and aerobic conditioning can help improve functioning and may lead to a longer life.
 In older adults, dancing and tai chi, which can be enjoyable forms of exercise, may have additional benefits, such as enhancing balance and thus helping to prevent falls.

 Stopping smoking Smoking Cessation While often very challenging, quitting smoking is one of the most important things smokers can do for their health.
 Quitting smoking brings immediate health benefits that increase over time... read more is helpful at any age.
 It can